Synchronization in random networks of identical phase oscillators: A graphon approach: Synchronization

 \section{Synchronization}

-In this section, we apply our main convergence result to reveal synchronization properties of identical interacting Kuramoto (\ref{phase_syncrhonization}) and Sakaguchi-Kuramoto (\ref{frequency_syncrhonization}) oscillators on Erd\H{o}s-R\'enyi random graphs.
-This is possible by setting $W=1$ so that the $W$-sampling process described in Section \ref{Background} coincides with Erd\H{o}s-R\'enyi sampling (i.e., with adjacency matrix $A^{n}$ is such that $A_{ij}^{n} = A_{ji}^{n}= \textrm{Ber}(\alpha_n)$).
+In this section, we apply our main convergence result to study synchronization properties of identical interacting Kuramoto (\ref{phase_syncrhonization}) and Sakaguchi-Kuramoto (\ref{frequency_syncrhonization}) oscillators on Erd\H{o}s-R\'enyi random graphs.
+In particular, we aim at proving that synchronization in the continuum model implies synchronization in the sampled network with high probability.
+This is not obvious a-priori because the convergence result in Theorem~\ref{main_theorem}] holds for finite time $T$.